BOURBON COUNTY SECRETARIAT FESTIVAL

 The Festival’s Horse Farm Tours start at 9:30 a.m. and continue throughout the day to offer guests an insider’s view into Kentucky’s Thoroughbred breeding industry.
 For those who wish to explore the roots of Secretariat, Claiborne Farm tours provide visitors a behind-the-scenes look at the prominent Thoroughbred breeding operation, now in its fourth generation of ownership by the Hancock Family, where Secretariat was conceived and rests in his hallowed grave site.

-Also featured are two tours of Adena Springs, the esteemed Bourbon County farm that is home to impressive roster of distinguished stallions including four Breeders’ Cup Classic champions and the 2013 Secretariat Vox Populi Award winner, Mucho Macho Man.
+Also featured are two tours of Adena Springs, the esteemed Bourbon County farm that is home to an impressive roster of distinguished stallions including four Breeders’ Cup Classic champions and the 2013 Secretariat Vox Populi Award winner, Mucho Macho Man.
 Horse farm tickets can be purchased in advance at Secretariat.com and at the Oasis Secretariat Store while quantities last.

 A new Festival addition this year has all the marks of evolving into a longtime Festival tradition.
 The Secretariat Big Red Beer Garden is the exclusive source for Secretariat Festival Big Red Amber Ale.
 Brewed and bottled in Paris, Ky., by the popular Rooster Brew, 609 Main St. directly across from Oasis Events, this new craft brew created specifically for the Festival pays tribute to Secretariat and his larger-than-life legacy with a big flavored Bluegrass-born beer.
 This limitedbatch ale is offered in sure-to-be collectible run for drinking or displaying, and the beer garden is a must-stop to raise a toast to the chestnut champ.
 Contact Rooster Brew for more information.